PhyuYeeMon/Flashcard_Application/ReadMe.txt

 - Flash Application is written by front side is boostrap 5,Html,CSS,JavaScript, back side is php version 7 and Mysql database is used.

+- Change database username and password in config of project.

 - Firstly, you have to register in Flashcard Application.Email is checked for duplicated so that you don't use the same email.

 - Secondly, you can login into Flashcard Applicaion when you have already account.